codysnow87/CS6620_CodySnow/README.md

   - `test_app.py` – Tests the RESTful APIs
   - `requirements.txt` – requirements for running APIs and running the tests
 - **.github/workflows/flask-api.yml** – GitHub Actions workflow that installs dependencies and runs tests.
+- **Call REST API.postman_collection.json** - This postman collection can be used to call the APIs manually while the container is running locally.
 ---

 ## CI/CD Workflow